 During his strafing runs, he flew his aircraft extremely low to the ground in an effort to avoid injuring civilians who were nearby.
 On his second pass the plane crashed after the tail end of his plane hit the ground.

-For his heroic act, Gilbert was posthumously awarded the Distinguished Flying Cross.
+For his heroic act, Gilbert was posthumously awarded the Distinguished Flying Cross, the nation's second highest award for valor.